undergrad-partner-school

 In addition, other services like Veteran's Affairs are available to the students of Nebraska Indian Community College.

-All in all, campus life at Nebraska Indian Community College is rich and vibrant and provides everything most students need.
+All in all, campus life at Nebraska Indian Community College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services